Everything Ships FREE!

 Complete Practice Routine: 15-Minute Daily Fix

-1. Minutes 1-3: Identify YOUR #1 culprit (video record yourself)
+1. Minutes 1–3: Identify your #1 culprit (record yourself if possible).

-2. Minutes 4-10: Slow open string bows (40 BPM)
+2. Minutes 4–10: Slow open-string bows (40 BPM)

-1-2-3-4 | 1-2-3-4 (focus on YOUR fix)
+1-2-3-4 | 1-2-3-4 (focus on your fix)

 3. Minutes 11–13: Simple scale (D major)

-2-3-4 | 2-3-4 (same focus)
+2-3-4 | 2-3-4 (keep the same focus)

-4. Minutes 14-15: Slow melody (Bach Air)
+4. Minutes 14–15: Slow melody (e.g., Bach “Air”) and apply smooth changes.